 We could take the easy route and just focus on being super frugal to achieve our financial goals.
 But I think it’s far more interesting to see if we can grow our net worth to the max!

+Did you know that most people give up on their resolutions by Feb 1?
+Sad!
 The new year checklist is primarily targeted to those who want or have the freedom to choose their own path.
 Everybody says they want financial freedom, but only a minority of people are willing to do the things necessary to make throwing away their alarm clock a reality.

-NEW YEAR / YEAR-END FINANCIAL CHECKLIST
+NEW YEAR FINANCIAL CHECKLIST

 1) Create a pie chart of your income streams.
 Go to a spreadsheet, create your list of income streams with the various amounts for the year, and hit that pie chart wizard.
 Does one slice still dominate (50%+)?
 If so, you should come up with a game plan to reduce the percentage under 50% by GROWING other income streams so that the overall income flow is greater.
 No income stream lasts forever.